Best Hats and Gloves to Keep Little Ones Warm This Winter

 Babies are particularly susceptible to cold, so warm baby winter hats are a wintertime essential.
 Here are some of the cutest, coziest baby hats around.

-There’s nothing cuter than a baby in a hat—but Zutano has taken the cuteness factor over the top with their Furry Bear Hat.
-Available in sizes 3 months to 4T, the hat features adorable bear ears and ear flaps with button snaps to keep baby’s ears and head nice and toasty.
+There’s nothing cuter than a baby in a hat—but Zutano has taken the cuteness factor to the next level with their cozie fleece baby hat.
+(The husband-and-wife-owned company is based Vermont, so you know they know how to design warm baby winter hats.)
+Available in sizes 3 to 24 months, the hat features an interlock cotton band for a snug fit and adorable bear ears.
 It’s machine washable too, so you don’t have to worry if it gets dropped in a puddle of melting snow.

 LANA Care Baby Nelson Hat